fx-lange/unity-uitoolkit-router/README.md

 * obviously c# and not js and all the good and bad which comes with it
 * only the vue router, not the framework, so no $watch for example
-* purely named routes, no path routing
+* only named routes, no path routing
 * no integrated transitions
 * no \<router link> support (yet)
 * not all nav guard types